WESM 91.3 FM: Station Transparency & Open Financial Records

 Photocopies may be requested by members of the public at a reasonable cost to be determined by the Station.
 However, the Station will not disclose nor release any personal, confidential or financial information, other than that mandated by law or other regulations.

-A copy of our FY 2015 Station Activity Survey is available below (PDF viewer required):
+A copy of our 2020 WESM Local Content and Services Report is available below (PDF viewer required):

 2020 WESM-FM Local Contant and ServiceReport